 Failed Fact Checks

-Overall, we rate the Florida Times-Union Right-Center biased based on editorial positions that mostly favor the right.
+Overall, we rate the Florida Times-Union Least Biased based on factual news reporting and reasonably balanced editorials.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 7/29/2016) Updated (3/20/2020)
+(D. Van Zandt 7/29/2016) Updated (8/20/2020)